Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Conclusion

 \section{Conclusion}

-In this paper, we introduce \emph{DeepLight}, a deep learning model for lightning prediction that departs from the conventional numerical approach.
+In this paper, we introduce DeepLight, a deep learning model for lightning prediction that departs from the conventional numerical approach.
 It features a multi-branch ConvLSTM architecture that extracts spatial correlations from neighborhoods of varying radius.
-Additionally, \emph{DeepLight} incorporates a novel neighborhood-aware loss function that penalizes lightning predictions based on their spatio-temporal distance from the ground truth.
-Our experiments utilize real-world lightning and auxiliary data (i.e., radar reflectivity and cloud properties) derived from GOES satellite and NEXRAD radar. \emph{DeepLight} outperforms state-of-the-art models in lightning prediction, showing significant ETS improvements: ~30\% for 1-hour, 18–22\% for 3-hour, and 8–13\% for 6-hour horizons.
-Incorporating \emph{Hazy Loss} into training further boosts accuracy over the traditional weighted BCE loss, resulting ETS gains of 17.8\%, 12.4\%, and 8.10\% for 1, 3, and 6 hours, respectively.
-These results highlight the importance of \emph{Hazy Loss} in enhancing \emph{DeepLight}’s performance.
+Additionally, DeepLight incorporates a novel neighborhood-aware loss function that penalizes lightning predictions based on their spatio-temporal distance from the ground truth.
+Our experiments utilize real-world lightning and auxiliary data (i.e., radar reflectivity and cloud properties) derived from GOES satellite and NEXRAD radar.
+DeepLight outperforms state-of-the-art models in lightning prediction, showing significant ETS improvements: ~30\% for 1-hour, 18–22\% for 3-hour, and 8–13\% for 6-hour horizons.
+Incorporating Hazy Loss into training further boosts accuracy over the traditional weighted BCE loss, resulting ETS gains of 17.8\%, 12.4\%, and 8.10\% for 1, 3, and 6 hours, respectively.
+These results highlight the importance of Hazy Loss in enhancing DeepLight’s performance.
+Furthermore, our computational analysis shows that DeepLight achieves low inference latency and modest memory usage, reinforcing its applicability in real-time operational settings.

+Future extensions of DeepLight can focus on expanding both the methodological scope and operational applicability of the model.
+A promising direction is the integration of additional real-time observational data sources, such as satellite-derived microphysical parameters, environmental soundings, or ground-based electric field measurements, to further enhance predictive robustness.
+Additionally, extending the framework to probabilistic forecasting and uncertainty quantification may provide more actionable insights for early warning systems, particularly in regions with limited meteorological infrastructure.
+Finally, deploying DeepLight in real-time operational settings will require optimizing the architecture for faster inference and exploring model compression techniques.